DialogBERT: Discourse-Aware Response Generation via Learning to Recover and Rank Utterances

 We evaluate DialogBERT using the following datasets (statistics shown in Table~\ref{table:dataset_overview}):

-\textbf{Weibo} is a large-scale multi-turn conversation benchmark, introduced in the NLPCC2018 task5\footnote{\url{http://tcci.ccf.org.cn/conference/2018/dldoc/taskgline05.pdf}}.
-The dataset originates from the Sina Weibo (microblog), a well-known Chinese Twitter-equivalent service, a popular data source for training conversation models~\citep{zeng2019you,shang2015neural}.
+\textbf{Weibo} is a large-scale multi-turn conversation benchmark, introduced in the NLPCC2018 task5\footnote{http://tcci.ccf.org.cn/conference/2018/dldoc/taskgline05.pdf}.
+The dataset originates from the Sina Weibo (microblog), a well-known Chinese Twitter-equivalent service, a popular data source for training conversation models~\citep{zeng2019you}.

-\textbf{MultiWOZ}\footnote{\url{https://github.com/budzianowski/multiwoz}} is a dataset that contains human-to-human written conversations spanning over multiple domains and topics~\citep{budzianowski2018multiwoz}.
+\textbf{MultiWOZ}\footnote{https://github.com/budzianowski/multiwoz} is a dataset that contains human-to-human written conversations spanning over multiple domains and topics~\citep{budzianowski2018multiwoz}.
 The dataset contains 10k dialogues.
 Although designed for task-oriented conversations, its daily-chatting style makes it suitable for evaluating open-domain conversations~\cite{mehri2019pretraining}.

-\textbf{DailyDialog}\footnote{\url{http://yanran.li/dailydialog}} is a widely used dataset for evaluating open-domain dialogue generation models~\citep{shen2018cvae_co,gu2019dialogwae}.
+\textbf{DailyDialog}\footnote{http://yanran.li/dailydialog} is a popular dataset for evaluating open-domain dialogue generation models~\citep{shen2018cvae_co,gu2019dialogwae}.
 The dataset contains multi-turn daily English dialogues suitable for English learners.
 Compared to Weibo and MultiWOZ, DailyDialog includes more chit-chat style utterances.